 I endorse this lawyer.
 Joe is a very articulate, accessible, helpful and detailed lawyer.
 His insights, strategy and advice have been very crucial in resolving a number of labor/employment matters over the years.

-Bruce Grobe Communications & Media Attorney
+Bruce Grobe Commercial real estate Attorney

 Relationship: Worked together on matter